 Business Accounting for Decision Making - 20 credits

-The module aims to develop student understanding of the fundamental aspects of management accounting and accounts and will build an understanding of the tools and techniques that are commonly used for short and long term decision making in various business scenarios.
-Also, this module will develop a basic understanding of the students in solving different problems, choosing the best alternative by critical analysis and guiding management in implementing the organisation’s strategic choices.
+The module aims to develop your understanding of the fundamental aspects of management accounting and accounts and will build an understanding of the tools and techniques that are commonly used for short and long term decision making in various business scenarios.
+Also, this module will develop your basic understanding in solving different problems, choosing the best alternative by critical analysis and guiding management in implementing the organisation’s strategic choices.

 English Skills for Finance - 10 credits

 This module helps international students to develop their English language knowledge and skills to a level where they can operate effectively.
-This is achieved in a context where the language is used for the study of Finance.
-The emphasis is on developing practical reading, writing, speaking and listening skills to support the study of Finance courses at the university.
-This module will involve activities and tasks designed to increase the range and effectiveness of students’ use of language and the development of study and communication skills in a professional and academic context.
+This is achieved in a context where the language is used for the study of finance.
+The emphasis is on developing your practical reading, writing, speaking and listening skills to support the study of finance courses at the university.
+This module will involve activities and tasks designed to increase the range and effectiveness of your use of language and the development of study and communication skills in a professional and academic context.

 Employability Skills in Finance - 10 credits

-This module aims to ensure students have a clear understanding of the employers expectation and how to best prepare to face the job market at this level.
-The module begins with an opportunity for self-evaluation where students complete a skills audit in order to identify strengths and weaknesses relative to the job applications.
-Once this reflective exercise is completed, students will address and enhance the areas of weaknesses identified and also be supported and mentored towards job opportunities that would best utilise their strengths.
+This module aims to ensure you have a clear understanding of employers' expectations and how to best prepare to face the job market at this level.
+The module begins with an opportunity for self-evaluation where you will complete a skills audit in order to identify strengths and weaknesses relative to the job applications.
+Once this reflective exercise is completed, you will address and enhance the areas of weaknesses identified and also be supported and mentored towards job opportunities that would best utilise your strengths.

 Governance and Ethics in Finance - 20 credits

-The aim of this module is to provide students with an understanding of a number of key topics of corporate governance theory including research and practice (incorporating associated reporting and regulation, and issues of ethics).
-It will also develop their ability to evaluate the academic literature and current issues; and to integrate and synthesise topics in order to participate in current debates and to suggest potential insights for development.
+The aim of this module is to provide you with an understanding of a number of key topics of corporate governance theory including research and practice (incorporating associated reporting and regulation, and issues of ethics).
+It will also develop your ability to evaluate the academic literature and current issues; and to integrate and synthesise topics in order to participate in current debates, and suggest potential insights for development.

 Software Applications in Finance - 20 credits

 The use and scope of technology is expanding in every sector of finance.
-This module will develop student's understanding and use of a variety of software applications used in finance and investment analysis.
+This module will develop your understanding and use of a variety of software applications used in finance and investment analysis.
 The module significantly develops the practical Microsoft Excel skills required for the measurement, analysis and presentation of financial data.
 Various data sources and databases are also explored (e.g. FAME).
-The module also offers training in the software in use in the Trading Floor, such as Bloomberg and Reuters.
+The module also offers training in the software in use on the Trading Floor, such as Bloomberg and Reuters4.

 Quantitative Analysis - 20 credits

-The module seeks to introduce students to the main quantitative techniques which are used in academic finance literature by financial analysts, economists, and accountants as well as individual investors to enable students to access this literature in an effective and illuminating manner.
-It examines the structure and content of financial and quantitative data and goes on to develop students’ understanding of a range of statistical techniques which can assist the financial manager to make decisions.
-It combines theory with practical computing exercises, allowing students to get a hands-on experience where they will examine some real-world data and apply statistical concepts to make inferences.
+The module seeks to introduce you to the main quantitative techniques which are used in academic finance literature by financial analysts, economists, and accountants as well as individual investors to enable students to access this literature in an effective and illuminating manner.
+It examines the structure and content of financial and quantitative data and goes on to develop your understanding of a range of statistical techniques which can assist the financial manager to make decisions.
+It combines theory with practical computing exercises, allowing you to get a hands-on experience where you will examine some real-world data and apply statistical concepts to make inferences.
 The module will primarily focus on the statistical techniques of estimation, hypothesis testing and modelling using economic and financial data.